 Benefits of Revision Sleeve

-- Help patients lose regained weight after gastric sleeve failure.
+- Help patients lose regained weight after sleeve failure.

 - Further restrict food intake and increases satiety

 - Address comorbidities such as GERD and diabetes effectively